it-innovation/sam/doc/tutorial.rst

 .. note::

-  Why do we need to do the :func:`mayReturn` test, rather than just `file = uncheckedFile :- checkResult = true`?
+  Why do we need to do the :func:`mayReturn` test, rather than just `file = uncheckedFile :- MATCH(checkResult, true)`?

   The reason is that we are aggregating two kinds of calls into the `Other` case: